-Another major component of DCAP is the GrazingFutures BMP project that aims to help graziers in Western Queensland build resilience in their businesses and to recover from drought as quickly as possible.
+Another major component of DCAP is the GrazingFutures project that aims to help graziers in Western Queensland build resilience in their businesses and to recover from drought as quickly as possible.

 DCAP will also fund other partnerships researching drought resilience, weather and seasonal forecasts, and mentoring programs led by other partners including Meat and Livestock Australia and the Bureau of Meteorology.

 For a full list of DCAP research, development and extension projects, or for further information contact the department on 13 25 23 or email the DCAP program manager at DCAP@daf.qld.gov.au.